purplestormctf/CTF-Notes/README.md

 $ searchsploit <APPLICATION>
 ```

+- Try `default credentials` (https://github.com/ihebski/DefaultCreds-cheat-sheet) or `admin:admin`.
+Especially on `web applications`.
+- If you find credentials or just a password, always go for `credential reuse` and try if they work for another user as well.

 #### Checklist

 Depending on what a box offers to you, you can go through the following checklist.